LiteralLySugaR/Hoi4MapCreatorTool/README.md

 ## 2.5 State History Entry | Check History Entry class

 Used only by `check` command and it check for existance of history entry inside state's file.
 Returns **true** or **false**.

+# 3.0 Use Array | History Entry for Multiple States Tool
+Third Manipulation Tool or rather part 2 of second Tool.
+Allows to perform most manipulations from **State History Entry** but for multiple states at once.
+Uses same classes as **State History Entry**.
+### Supported Commands (1.6.1)
+It uses the same Commands as in **State History Entry** with `victory_points` and `resourcesentry/resent` excluded and one new command:

+- showarray

+Will show every states files you selected.

+# 4.0 Resources Entry | Resources Entry Tool
+Fourth Manipulation Tool that allows you to change resources entry.
+Can be accessed both from **Main** or **State History Entry**.